Gaurav-Pande/DVA_Gatech/README.md

-# Predictive analytics for stock trading usingonline data and sentiment analysis
+# Predictive analytics for stock trading using online data and sentiment analysis

 ## Introduction